Working too much? Here’s what you can do about it.

 Remember, this is not a checklist, you don’t have to do them all.
 Just pick 1-3 to start with and commit to making progress.
 (Yes, it IS possible work too hard on trying to stop overworking!)

 1-4: Define your overall life priorities

 Spend some time thinking about how you want to spend your life.

-- Adjust expectations: Maybe you’ll never get to be a Supreme Court justice, but that’s ok if you have a life you love.
+- Adjust expectations.
+Maybe you’ll never win a Nobel Prize, but that’s ok if you have a life you love.
 And, try to leave your perfectionism behind—not every email or report has to be a masterpiece.